benjycui/bisheng/packages/bisheng-core/docs/lazy-load.md

 `lazyLoad: true` will make each Markdown data as a file to load lazily.
 But if we want to merge several Markdown data into one file to load lazily(which will reduce HTTP request), we can pass a function to `lazyload` to do this.

 `bisheng` will traverse every node of the Markdown data tree, and pass node's path and value to `lazyLoad`.
 If the returned value of `lazyLoad` is `true`, the whole subtree of the node will be merge in one file and the corresponding field will becoome a lazy load function.
-IF the return value is `false`, `bisheng` will keep traversing the subtree of this node.
+If the return value is `false`, `bisheng` will keep traversing the subtree of this node.